todocono/bot5/ESP/WinterRobot/lib/BleComm/README.md

 **Packet ID** (1 byte)

 Each packet has an identifying number.
 This number begins at zero and increments each time a packet is sent to the robot.
-When the number reaches a value of 255, it is resetted to 0.
+When the number reaches a value of 255, it resets to 0.
 In cases where the packet is a response to a previous request, the packet ID will match the ID from the request.

 **Payload** (16 bytes)